willroberts/raven-shield-2020/README.md

 ### Servers Currently Online

 OpenRVS 1.5 and later will retrieve servers from https://openrvs.org/servers.
-OpenRVS servers will automatically register with this registry, so no one needs to maintain a server list.
+OpenRVS servers will automatically self-register with this registry when they start, so no one needs to maintain a server list.
 The code which powers this service can be seen [here](https://github.com/willroberts/openrvs-registry).

 You can see a list of currently active servers at https://openrvs.org/live.